brakmic/HPX_Projects/README.md

 #### Execution

-Currently, everything the whole execution logic is packed into **a single ugly** `source file`.
+Currently, the whole execution logic is packed into **a single ugly** `source file`.
 At least the participating objects and functions are defined over several `cpp` and `hpp` files.
 But soon I'll provide a better structure.
 The main focus will be on `actions` and `components`.
 This project already contains a few <a href="http://stellar.cct.lsu.edu/files/hpx-0.9.11/html/hpx/manual/applying_actions.html">actions</a> and a <a href="http://stellar.cct.lsu.edu/files/hpx-0.9.11/html/hpx/manual/components.html">component</a> implementing some (a)synchronous methods.
 There's also a separate DLL-Project available that defines another HPX-Component (`SmallServer.dll`) to be used in this demo.
 The output is *console-based* and currently looks like this:

 <img src="http://fs5.directupload.net/images/160221/otovusdf.png" />